-7 HEALTH AND WELLBEING
+HEALTH AND WELLBEING VOLUME 2

 Targets Responses Outcomes Making it happen Responsibilities and partnerships Timing By 2025, community cohesion will improve by five percent over 2019 levels.
 By 2025, there will be at least 10,000 resilience-ready residents in the City of Ryde.
 By 2025, there will be at least 50 Resilient Organisations in the City of Ryde.
-Plan, manage and sustain open space and active recreation facilities to improve community health and wellbeing.
-Healthier, more active and enjoyable lifestyles across the community with improvements that can be measured over time.
-Continue to implement Council's Sport and Recreation Strategy 2016-2026 and other open space and leisure facility plans.
-Parks (lead group) with Community Services team 2020 onwards Prepare a resilience toolkit for residents and undertake a community workshops program focusing on resilience.
+Prepare a resilience toolkit for residents and undertake a community workshops program focusing on resilience.
 The community is well equipped and prepared to respond to major shocks or chronic stresses.
 Develop a resilience toolkit and roll it out via events such as annual festivals.
-Provide and support social and environmental events and activities such as 'Our Common Ground' community garden and 'Get to know your Neighbour' that support cohesion and build resilience.
-Environment (lead group) and Community Services team, and collaboration with SES, Bushfire Services, Ryde and Macquarie University hospitals, Northern Sydney 2020-2021 Survey and hold focus groups with community stakeholders for resilience, recovery education and awareness, health and wellbeing.
+Provide and support social and environmental events and activities such as 'Our Common Ground' (e.g. apartment block growing food gardens) and 'Get to know your Neighbour' that support cohesion and build resilience, through partnerships and mentoring.
+Environment (lead group) with Community Services, Communications and Events teams, and collaboration with SES, Bushfire Services, Ryde and Macquarie University hospitals, Northern Sydney Local Health District and community volunteers 2020 onwards Survey and hold focus groups with community stakeholders for resilience, recovery education and awareness, health and wellbeing.
 Reliable measurement of community behaviour, awareness, preferences and attitudes as they relate to resilience and associated themes including recovery.
 Hold surveys and focus groups or every two to three years.
 Establish baselines for community cohesion, well being and resilience preparedness and recovery.
-Consultants for first stage then Council staff (Environment, lead group, with and Community Services teams) 2020 and ongoing Prepare a cyber attack plan for Council assets.
+Consultants for first stage then Council staff (Environment, lead group, with and Community Services teams) 2020 onwards Facilitate opportunities to share personal stories from the community of preparedness, hope, recovery and resilience, including through social media, visual arts, music, video, print and other creative avenues.
+Communications (lead group) with Environment and Community Services teams, and community groups Prepare a cyber attack plan for Council assets.
 Implement Business Continuity and Disaster Recovery Plans.
-Council is well prepared to prevent and respond to cyber-attack.
-Continue IT systems plans, including Business Continuity and Disaster Recovery Plans, various systems/tools and technologies, remote office location in case of disaster, and incident reporting and management plan Continue to investigate new technologies for protection against, and response to, cyber-attack events.
-Information Technology (IT) team 2020 and ongoing a grant the las
+Council is well prepared to prevent and respond to cyber- attack.
+Continue IT systems plans, including Business Continuity and Disaster Recovery Plans, various systems/tools and technologies, remote office location in case of disaster, and incident reporting and management plan Information Technology (IT) team 2020 onwards Continue to investigate new technologies for protection against, and response to, cyberattack events.